gobackhuoxing/CSYE6200/Assignment 5/src/edu/neu/csye6200/ca/README.md

 ### Cellular Automaton Java Application
+1.Designed a GUI for cellular automaton, which can display more than 10 thousands generations of cells
-Designed a Java application with graphical user interface to implement cellular automaton Built a multiple threads structure to generate data and draw images Implemented multiple functions for users to create their desired result
+2.Implemented multiple threads to generate data and draw images
+3.Used Swing, Cellular Automaton